kristjank/ark-presentation-ots-2018/PITCHME.md

 *Internalising that reality is just impossible for some people...*

 ---
+### @fa[history] The raw truth...
+>Most projects will fail, but the **open-source nature** of the **ecosystem** means learnings and code will be available to all.

+**We can learn and build faster than ever**.

+>The power of OSS and social coding.

+---
 ### Current challenges in blockchain space
 - Interoperability/Integration
   - standalone environments
+  - sandboxed blockchains
+  - low usability

+- Ease of Use (developer friendly)
 - Regulation
 - Complexity (end-users)
 - Speed of processing
 ---
-### @fa[history] The raw truth...
->Most projects will fail, but the **open-source nature** of the **ecosystem** means learnings and code will be available to all.

-**We can learn and build faster than ever**.

->The power of OSS and social coding.

 ---?image=assets/images/ark-bg.jpg&position=center&size=auto 100%&color=black
 @title[ARK]